 Ladybird and dragonflies are two common insects which are employed to eradicate aphids and mosquitoes respectively.
 Other than insects, microbes are also used as biocontrol agents.
 These microbes may include bacteria, fungi, viruses, and protozoans.
 Microbes as biocontrol agents act in three ways, either they cause the disease to the pest or compete or kill them.

 Biotechnology has extended widely and it has developed many biocontrol agents.
 For example, Bacillus thuringiensis which is often referred to as Bt is a microbial biocontrol agent.
 Spraying the solution made of spores of Bt on plants will kill the butterfly caterpillars.
-The spores ingested release the toxins in the guts of the larvae and get them killed.
+The spores that are ingested release the toxins in the guts of the larvae and get them killed.
 Biotechnology has developed disease-resistant and pest-resistant plants by injecting B. thuringiensis toxin genes into plants, e.g. Bt cotton.
 Fungus-like Trichoderma and baculoviruses of genus Nucleopolyhedrovirus are some other microbial biocontrol agents.
 These agents are specific in nature; this along with the cost limits their use.
 In conclusion, these are microbes as biocontrol agents.